Theodore de Bry. America150Availability: In Stock

 The legacy of America is profound, coloring Europe’s earliest visions of the Atlantic world.
 Countless European illustrations would, throughout the following centuries, draw inspiration from the spectacular collection.
 TASCHEN’s edition pays homage to De Bry’s finesse, reprinting all 218 plates from the first nine volumes alongside their respective frontispieces and continental maps.
 Volumes I to VI are based on the original hand-colored editions held at the John Hay and John Carter Brown Libraries at Brown University in Providence; volumes VII to IX are from the Staats- und Stadtbibliothek in Augsburg, Germany.

 Exceptionally rare even at the time of their completion, De Bry’s hand-colored America can finally be admired by all, in XXL resolution.

 Michiel van Groesen is Professor of Maritime History at Leiden University, the Netherlands.
 He was previously Associate Professor of Early Modern History at the University of Amsterdam, as well as Queen Wilhelmina Visiting Professor at Columbia University in New York.
-Van Groesen specializes in European conceptions of the early modern Atlantic world and is the author of two books: The Representations of the Overseas World in the De Bry Collection of Voyages (1590-1634), published in 2008, and Amsterdam’s Atlantic: Print Culture and the Making of Dutch Brazil (2017).
+Van Groesen specializes in European conceptions of the early modern Atlantic world and has been published widely on the subject.

 ISBN 978-3-8365-5209-7Edition: English